Basic Testing

 Let’s get PyCharm to create our test class, our test directory and then set up our interface so we can see both the code that we’re testing and the tests we’re going to write.

-We can create our test file and get PyCharm to create our Test Source Root at the same time by right-clicking and then selecting new file and naming it test/test_car.
+We can create our test file and get PyCharm to create our Test Source Root at the same time by invoking Go To Test ⌘⇧T (macOS) / Ctrl+Shift+T (Windows/Linux) and selecting Create New Test which we will call test/test_car

-PyCharm will generate the empty test file for us, but let’s open it in the right split so we can see both our class and our test.
+PyCharm will generate the test file for us with a test in, but let’s open it in the right split so we can see both our class and our test.
 You can do that by selecting the file and then using ⇧⏎ (macOS) / Shift+Enter (Windows/Linux).

 We’re not going to focus on writing the tests here so let’s move to the next step where we will see how to run your tests.